 The city of Berlin stood at the crossroads of Twentieth century history from the First World War to the Nazis, to Cold War and the Iron Curtain.
 This fascinating study tour looks at the contrasting history of one of the most important capital cities in Europe.

-KS3 National Curriculum – The Second World War and the Holocaust
+KS3 National Curriculum – The inter-war years: the Great Depression and the rise of the dictators

 Specialist Battlefield Guide.
 For larger groups we have two guides per booking.